Pediatric anorectal malformation (imperforate anus or ARM)

 • Imperforate anus

-• Cloacal Anomaly
+• Cloacal anomaly

 In newborns, anorectal malformations cause an infant to have difficulty having a bowel movement.
 In older toddlers, symptoms may include bloating, difficulty or inability to have a bowel movement, and fever.

 Some infants who have anorectal malformations have other birth defects such as congenital heart defects, spinal abnormalities or kidney and urinary tract malformations.
-Females with an imperforate anus often have an anal opening near their vaginal opening.

 If an infant fails to pass a stool within 48 hours of birth, has a distended abdomen or you notice a missing or malformed anus upon an infant’s initial physical examination, the infant should be evaluated immediately to determine the diagnosis.
-The type and severity of anorectal malformation also determines treatment.
-In abnormal connections and blockages, the infant will not be able to pass stool.

 Because an imperforate anus often is associated with other congenital abnormalities, a specialist in pediatric critical care should evaluate all infants with suspected anorectal malformations for possible co-morbidities such as congenital heart defects or malformations of the spine and urogenital organs.